 We have designed this blog to answer all kinds of questions about the trek to Everest Base Camp.
 Some of the questions are very common to the ones you will find on the internet; while others are asked enough that we felt we should share our input on the same.

-Without further ado, let us begin answering questions about the trek to Everest Base Camp.
+Without further ado, let us begin answering questions about the trek to Everest Base Camp and everest region.

-However if you want to avoid the crowd and if flora and fauna figures high on your priority list, then we would recommend the summer/monsoon season (June, July, August).
+However if you want to avoid the crowd and if flora and fauna figures high on your priority list, then we would recommend best time to trek in everest base camp in the summer/monsoon season (June, July, August).
 If you trek during this time of the year, beware.
 The trail will be infested with blood sucking leeches!
 If you like snow and want to feel the bitter cold of the mountains in Nepal, winter (December, January, and February) may be the right time for you.

 A word of caution-trekking during summer/monsoon and winter seasons brings with it a lot of challenges and it is far more difficult compared to the other seasons.
 The flights to Lukla may not be available due to poor visibility and bad weather.
 We would suggest you to plan your trip to Nepal accordingly.

-Another frequently asked question is how difficult is the trek to Everest Base Camp?
-Trekking to Everest Base Camp is an adventure of a lifetime and life altering for some.
+Another frequently asked question is how difficult is Everest Base Camp trek?
+Trekking to Everest Base Camp or Everest region is an adventure of a lifetime and life altering for some.
 It is definitely achievable for most people who have prepared and trained for this adventure.
 One thing we can tell you for sure is, it is not a walk in the park and it is definitely not for tourists with ‘tourist mindset’.
-You will begin your trek at 2850m/9350ft and reach a staggering height of 5632m/18,477ft.
+You will begin your trek from sea level at 2,850m/9,350ft and reach a staggering height of 5,632m/18,477ft (highest point).
 This definitely takes a toll on one’s mind and body.